-How we will work to meet the objective ve Lead service(s) Timescales We will ensure all relevant council strategie are aligned with sanctuary principles and include consideration of sanctuary seekers.
-Neighbourhoods, Ongoing reviewed 6 monthly by MAF We will ensure the use of inclusive languag in council communications.
-This will include developing translated early Neighbourhoods, Environment By January/February 2025 intervention resources.
-Southwark's Sanctuary website needs to be updated to detail various support available in the community.
+How we will work to meet the objective Lead service(s) Timescales We will ensure all relevant council strategies are aligned with sanctuary principles and include consideration of sanctuary seekers.
+Stronger Neighbourhoods, Environment, Sustainability & Leisure.
+On-going reviewed 6 monthly by MAF We will ensure the use of inclusive language in council communications.
+This will include developing translated early intervention resources.
+Stronger Neighbourhoods, Environment, Sustainability & Leisure.
+By January/February 2025 Southwark's Sanctuary website needs to be updated to detail various support available in the community.
 Translatable pages will be included.
+Stronger Neighbourhoods, Environment, Sustainability & Leisure.
 By December 2024-January 2025 Ensure the NRPF webpage is clearer and more accessible.
-Ensure a broad set of council services contribute to the Sanctuary Action Plan, and actions end up in workplans for counc officers.
-Stronger Neighbourhoods, il Environment, Sustainability & Leisure.
-Ongoing reviewed 6 monthly by MAF Ensure services from leisure, housing, community safety and emergency services and adult safeguarding are involved in the Sanctuary Action Plan.
+Ensure a broad set of council services contribute to the Sanctuary Action Plan, and actions end up in workplans for council officers.
+Stronger Neighbourhoods, Environment, Sustainability & Leisure.
+On-going reviewed 6 monthly by MAF Ensure services from leisure, housing, community safety and emergency services and adult safeguarding are involved in the Sanctuary Action Plan.
 We will establish consultation and coproduction groups with sanctuary seekers, on specifically identified projects to decide on projects that are meaningful to them with relevant teams within the council including other partners.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
 The Experts by Experience Group set up by October/ November 2024 1st co-design/ co-production pilot to be set up by March/April 2025

 How we will work to meet the objective Lead service(s) Timescales We will review availability of legal advice services for sanctuary seekers and other groups.
 Exploring opportunities to support expansion of provision as well as pathways to access and to provide residents with information about their rights.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
 By April 2025 We will embed sharing of information in MAF to provide greater insight into the needs of the Asylum Seeker, Refugee, and migrant population on Southwark.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
-Ongoing reviewed 6 monthly by MAF We will run regular operational meetings with VCS partners, the Deputy Cabinet Leader, and senior officers to work collaboratively in Stronger Neighbourhoods, Operational group currently in place addressing operational issues. in Environment, Sustainability & Leisure.
-Ongoing progress reviewed 6 monthly by MAF In May 2024, Southwark Libraries were awarded Libraries of Sanctuary status, the first libraries of sanctuary in London.
+On-going reviewed 6 monthly by MAF We will run regular operational meetings with VCS partners, the Deputy Cabinet Leader, and senior officers to work collaboratively in addressing operational issues.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
-Ongoing progress reviewed at MAF We will work with library services to raise awareness of issues faced by sanctuary seekers, offering support and participation opportunities, and contributing to a culture of welcome in the wider community.
+Operational group currently in place On-going progress reviewed 6 monthly by MAF In May 2024, Southwark Libraries were awarded Libraries of Sanctuary status, the first libraries of sanctuary in London.
+Stronger Neighbourhoods, Environment, Sustainability & Leisure.
+On-going progress reviewed at MAF We will work with library services to raise awareness of issues faced by sanctuary seekers, offering support and participation opportunities, and contributing to a culture of welcome in the wider community.
 Libraries and Heritage Services Housing and destitution to be strengthened.
 We will run refugee housing working group with refugee organisations and homeless charities.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
-Ongoing progress reviewed 6 monthly by MAF Housing officers to benefit from cultural and unconscious bias training.
-Housing Solutions Resident Services We will build relationships with new political representatives who have influence on Policy & Public Affairs Officer Ongoing to be reviewed 6 monthly government to place pressure on decision- makers to secure the national policy change needed to better shape our services Strategy & Impact Strategy & Communities by Cabinet Member & MAF
+On-going progress reviewed 6 monthly by MAF Housing officers to benefit from cultural and unconscious bias training.
+Housing Solutions Resident Services We will build relationships with new political representatives who have influence on government to place pressure on decision-makers to secure the national policy change needed to better shape our services Policy & Public Affairs Officer Strategy & Impact Strategy & Communities On-going to be reviewed 6 monthly by Cabinet Member & MAF